(All fields required)

 Please supply the correct answer.

-Two recent epidemiological studies have shown a significant (doubling to tripling) incidence of autism spectrum disorder (ASD) in children born to women who took antidepressants during pregnancy.
-One of the studies found that the largest fraction of risk was from selective serotonin reuptake inhibitors (SSRIs), the largest group of antidepressants.
-Unfortunately, studies of this type in people cannot determine which antidepressant(s) may be causing ASD (if any) or if non-SSRI antidepressants are or are not similarly associated with increased ASD risk.
+Two recent epidemiological studies have shown a doubling to tripling incidence of autism spectrum disorder (ASD) in children born to women who took antidepressants during pregnancy.
+One of the studies found that the largest risk was from selective serotonin reuptake inhibitors (SSRIs), the largest group of antidepressants.
+Unfortunately, studies of this type cannot determine which antidepressant(s) may be causing ASD or if non-SSRI antidepressants are similarly associated with ASD risk.
 Nor can human studies determine the molecular mechanisms of how antidepressants alter the developing brain to increase the risk of ASD.
-Therefore, we are testing the effects of two SSRI and one non-SSRI antidepressant given during brain development in laboratory rats (from implantation to the end of major neurogenesis) to assess how the drugs affect brain development, neurotransmitters, receptors, and ASD-like behavior.
-Not only do we wish to determine how antidepressants may lead to ASD-associated changes, but if different types of antidepressants carry different risks for inducing ASD-related changes in the offspring.
-This large and complex set of experiments is currently in progress.
+We are testing the effects of two SSRI and one non-SSRI antidepressant given during brain development in laboratory rats (from implantation to the end of neurogenesis) to assess how the drugs affect brain development, neurotransmitters, receptors, and ASD-like behavior.
+So far we find that SSRI antidepressants cause compulsive behavior, reduced responses to sudden loud tones (indicative of a sensorimotor gating abnormality), and learning and memory impairment in the offspring whereas non-SSRIs do not.
+This may have implications for those taking antidepressants during pregnancy.
+If verified in human studies, this could lead to changes to prescribing recommendations for those who are or may become pregnant.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900